jhu-lcsr/good_robot/README.md

+# Costar Visual Stacking

+Andrew Hundt, Benjamin Killeen, Heeyeon Kwon, Chris Paxton, and Gregory D. Hager

+TODO add description

-# Visual Pushing and Grasping Toolbox
+# This repository originated with the Visual Pushing and Grasping Toolbox

 Visual Pushing and Grasping (VPG) is a method for training robotic agents to learn how to plan complementary pushing and grasping actions for manipulation (*e.g.* for unstructured pick-and-place applications).
 VPG operates directly on visual observations (RGB-D images), learns from trial and error, trains quickly, and generalizes to new objects and scenarios.